Corporate Social Responsibility (CSR) Policy

 - Sponsorship of cultural events to restore Indian cultural traditions and values

-- Supporting the preparation of documentary films to promote sports
+- Supporting preparing of documentary films to promote sports

 - Granting financial assistance/donation/sponsorship for sport events

-- To provide food, clothes, medicine and other essential items to the people in disaster affected areas
+- To provide food, cloths, medicine and other essential things to the peoples of disaster affected areas

-- Granting financial assistance/donations for rebuilding infrastructure, healthcare and rehabilitation programs for disaster affected areas
+- Granting financial assistance/donations for rebuilding infrastructure, health care and rehabilitation programmes for disaster affected areas

-SGS will take up other CSR initiatives as may be required from time to time, in compliance with Schedule VII of the Companies Act, 2013 and Companies (Corporate Social Responsibility Policy) Rules, 2014.
+SGS will take up other CSR initiatives as may be required from time to time, in accordance with the focus area as per SGS group and in compliance with Schedule VII of the Companies Act, 2013 and Companies (Corporate Social Responsibility Policy) Rules, 2014.

 Preference will be given to the local area and areas around which SGS operates for undertaking the CSR activities.